London, UK, 7 July 2020

-This will be a phased approach over the coming months, but we want to address any concerns customers may have about how the latest UK Government update impacts our services and support.
+This will be a phased approach over the coming months, but we want to address any concerns customers may have about how the latest UK Government update impacts our services and support our customers as many of us prepare to reopen businesses and workplaces.

-Our task force continues to meet twice a week to specifically monitor and manage the business implications and response to Covid-19.
+We continue to meet weekly to specifically monitor and manage the business implications, customer requirements and our response to Covid-19.

 - To continue to safeguard the health and safety of our employees, customers and their families; and